A guide for entrants - Complete Version

 You must have

-- a certificate of building plan review from a notified body recognised by ISAF
+- a certificate of building plan review from a notified body recognised by World Sailing

 - a declaration, signed and dated by the builder, to confirm the yacht is built in accordance with the plans reviewed by the notified body.

-The boat is entered into the Rolex Fastnet Race through the REMUS Online Entry System which has been designed to make the entry process as easy and transparent as possible.
-The crew must be entered via RORC Crew Management System (RCMS).
+The boat is entered into the Rolex Fastnet Race through the Sailgate Online Entry System which has been designed to make the entry process as easy and transparent as possible.
+The crew must be added through this system once your boat has been entered into the race.

 The steps to enter

-Login to existing REMUS/RCMS account or register new account
+Login to existing Sailgate account or register new account

-If you have previously registered an account on either REMUS or RCMS, simply log in with your email address and password.
+If you have sailed with the RORC before and have previously registered an account on Sailgate, simply log in with your email address and password.
 If you cannot remember the email you registered with or password please do not re-register since we are keeping a full history and audit trail linked on any account.
 A 'forgot password' function is available should you be unable to remember the password and the Race Office can assist with recalling the email address used.

 Note: If you are a RORC member please make sure to input the correct membership number when registering.
-Depending on your connection to the boat you might be eligible for the discounted race entry fee for RORC members (see FAQ below to find out if you will be eligible).
+Depending on your connection to the boat you might be eligible for the discounted race entry fee for RORC members (get in touch to find out if you will be eligible).

 After clicking the link in the confirmation email sent, you are ready to login for the first time.
-You will be prompted to sign an electronic copy of the Race Entry Declaration; you can findthat is set out in the Notice of Race.
+You will be prompted to sign an electronic copy of the Race Entry Declaration; you can find that is set out in the Notice of Race.
+Note: The Race Declaration must be agreed and signed before the 'Boats' and 'Races' options become available on Sailgate.
+You will not be able to see or add boats or enter races unless this has been accepted.

 Choose a boat to enter into races or register a new boat

-Once the yacht is registered or your account has been connected to an existing boat by us it will be listed on your Control Panel, along with a few options underneath the boats name.
-A click on "Enter Races & Check Entry Status" will pull up the Race Selection for that particular boat.
+Once the yacht is registered or your account has been connected to an existing boat by us it will be listed in your 'Boats' page, along with a few options.

 Enter one or more races